Skip to main content

 Record

 Record videos natively in Wistia to share with colleagues, embed on your site, or post to social media.
-Wistia’s Record tool includes options to record solo, with colleagues, or invite external users to submit a recording to your account.
+Wistia’s Record tool includes options to record solo, with colleagues, or to invite external users to submit recordings to your account.

 Replace Media

-The Replace Media tool is an option on a video’s page within your account.
+The Replace Media tool is available on video media pages in your account.
 Replacing a video is pretty much exactly what it sounds like — it allows you to replace a video without having to update the customizations or re-embed the video.

 Responsive embeds